-A domestic corporation (other than an S corporation) that has elected to be treated as a possessions corporation must complete and attach Form 5735 to its income tax return for each year the election is in effect.
-Form 5735 is used to figure the possessions corporation tax credit under section 936.
-The credit is allowed against income tax imposed by Chapter 1.
-U.S. possessions for purposes of this credit include Puerto Rico, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.
+Form 5735 is used to figure the possessions corporation tax credit under section 936 (or section 30A, if applicable).
+The credit is allowed against income tax imposed by Chapter 1 and is figured separately for each possession.
+For purposes of the credit, U.S. possessions include Puerto Rico, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.
+Special rules apply to existing credit claimants (defined below) from Puerto Rico, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands (see below).